topdeveloper-dev/image-generator/README.md

+# Generative AI with speech input
+Gui application for speechGPT

-# D-A-L-L-E-Image-Generator
+# To do
-A simple gui app made with python and OpenAi's API to try out D A L L E 2 module.
+Combine whisper stt and tts

 # install library
 pip install -r requirements.txt